It’s the question we’re asked time and time again: how do I know if my extension needs a SAP calculation? Luckily, we’ve got the answer.

 - It is always worth including SAP calculations at the start of your design journey, particularly for a highly glazed extension.
 This will ultimately save you time and money

-Here at Buildpass, we can help you navigate these processes with ease and clarity.
+Here at Buildpass, we can help you navigate these processes with ease and clarity, visit our SAP Assessment page to see how we can help.